Back to Dealfront DigestSales

 By monitoring and acting on trigger events, you can make a big impact on your B2B sales performance.
 Reaching out to potential customers at the right time – with the right conversation starters and a tailored offer – is a far more effective approach than traditional cold calling.
 It’s even more useful if you’re using an accounts-based approach to sales and marketing.

 The good news is: there’s no need to spend time manually searching for trigger events.
-A modern sales intelligence tool like Dealfront can take care of that for you.
+A modern Sales Intelligence tool like Dealfront can take care of that for you.
 We take care of the monitoring and research, so you can devote your time to doing what you do best – crafting a compelling B2B sales pitch and building strong contacts with your customer base.